 In the future, the company may choose to advance new product candidates with therapeutic potential directly into a Clinical Trial under IND.

-This website refers to Axcella’s non-IND Clinical Studies as “Clinical Studies” and its planned IND-enabled Clinical Trials as “Clinical Trials.”
+This website refers to Axcella’s non-IND Clinical Studies as “Clinical Studies” and its IND-enabled Clinical Trials as “Clinical Trials.”